tmohme/gradle-elm-plugin/README.md

 [![Build Status](https://travis-ci.org/tmohme/gradle-elm-plugin.svg?branch=master)](https://travis-ci.org/tmohme/gradle-elm-plugin)

-# gradle-elm-plugin
+# gradle-elm-plugin 4.0.0-SNAPSHOT
 A gradle plugin for convenient use of elm.

+If you are looking for documentation for a different version, please go to the list of commits and browse the repository at the corresponding point in the history.

-This plugin requires a working installation of the elm-platform in version **0.19**.
+This plugin can be used with elm **0.19**.
 If you want to use elm-platform **0.18**, please use version **1.0.0** of this plugin.

 ## Prerequisites
-Obviously you need a working `elm` installation to use this plugin.
+The plugin can use a provided `elm` installation or download a platform-specific version on the fly.
 When you want to use the `elmTest` task, you need a working installation of the [node-test-runner `elm-test`](https://github.com/rtfeldman/node-test-runner).

 ## Usage